amschloss/data-cleaning-project/codebook.md

 ### Data Features (variables)

-The study authors
+The study authors have provided the following information regarding the contents of each feature vector:

+> The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+>
+> Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+>
+> Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).
+>
+> These signals were used to estimate variables of the feature vector for each pattern:
+> '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+>
+> * tBodyAcc-XYZ
+> * tGravityAcc-XYZ
+> * tBodyAccJerk-XYZ
+> * tBodyGyro-XYZ
+> * tBodyGyroJerk-XYZ
+> * tBodyAccMag
+> * tGravityAccMag
+> * tBodyAccJerkMag
+> * tBodyGyroMag
+> * tBodyGyroJerkMag
+> * fBodyAcc-XYZ
+> * fBodyAccJerk-XYZ
+> * fBodyGyro-XYZ
+> * fBodyAccMag
+> * fBodyAccJerkMag
+> * fBodyGyroMag
+> * fBodyGyroJerkMag
+>
+> The set of variables that were estimated from these signals are:
+>
+> * mean(): Mean value
+> * std(): Standard deviation
+> * (): Median absolute deviation
+> * max(): Largest value in array
+> * min(): Smallest value in array
+> * sma(): Signal magnitude area
+> * energy(): Energy measure.
+Sum of the squares divided by the number of values.
+> * iqr(): Interquartile range
+> * entropy(): Signal entropy
+> * arCoeff(): Autorregresion coefficients with Burg order equal to 4
+> * correlation(): correlation coefficient between two signals
+> * maxInds(): index of the frequency component with largest magnitude
+> * meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+> * skewness(): skewness of the frequency domain signal
+> * kurtosis(): kurtosis of the frequency domain signal
+> * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+> * angle(): Angle between [two] vectors.

 ## Modifications to the Original Data Set

+Three key modifications have been made to the original data set

 ## Variable Naming Convention

-The signal variables have been renamed to be more understandable in the absence of a code book or other supporting documentation.
-Each variable is named using the following multi-part convention, with each part separated by a `-` for ease of readability:
+The signal variables have been named to be more understandable in the absence of a code book or other supporting documentation.
+Each variable is named using the following four-part convention, with each part separated by a `-` for ease of readability:

 | Name part | Meaning | Allowable values |
 | --- | --- | --- |